Looking for a financial boost to cover some unexpected expenses or finance an investment? Apply for a personal loan today!

 Fixed interest rates remain constant throughout the entire loan tenure, meaning that borrowers pay a fixed minimum repayment amount every month.

 This allows for easier budgeting and setting up of recurring monthly repayments.

 However, they are generally higher than variable interest rates at the beginning of the loan, as lenders factor in the potential fluctuations in market rates.

 In contrast, variable interest rates are subject to change based on market conditions and the lender’s discretion.
 This means that monthly repayments may increase or decrease over the loan tenure.

-Alternative Solutions for Rejected Applications
+Other Solutions for Rejected Applications in Malaysia

 1. Determine the Type of Personal Loan You Want to Apply For